TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/endat3_example.md

 \attention This implementation uses Peripheral input/output mode of PRU-ICSS.
 Refer \ref PRUICSS_PERIPHERAL_IF_MODE for more details.

 \cond SOC_AM243X
-\note EnDAT3 firmware supports operation with ICSS Core Clock running at 200 MHz/300 MHz frequency only.
+\note EnDAT3 firmware is tested with ICSS Core Clock running at 200 MHz/300 MHz frequency only.
 ICSS Core Clock at 225/250/333 MHz is not supported due to clock divider requirements.
 \endcond

 \cond SOC_AM261X
-\note EnDAT3 firmware supports operation with ICSS Core Clock running at 200 MHz only (R5F Core Clock has to be 400 MHz) due to clock divider requirements.
+\note EnDAT3 firmware is tested with ICSS Core Clock running at 200 MHz only (R5F Core Clock has to be 400 MHz) due to clock divider requirements.
 \endcond

 \cond SOC_AM263PX
-\note EnDAT3 firmware supports operation with ICSS Core Clock running at 200 MHz frequency only due to clock divider requirements.
+\note EnDAT3 firmware is tested with ICSS Core Clock running at 200 MHz frequency only due to clock divider requirements.
 \endcond

 The EnDAT3 driver provides a well-defined set of APIs to expose the EnDAT3 receiver interface with enhanced safety features and higher data rates compared to EnDAT 2.2.